elsherrif546/fullstack-challenge/NB-README.md

  --> index.js

- # How to Insert Data into Locally running mongoDB instance
+ # How to Insert Data into Locally Running mongoDB Instance and Simualte Real-time Data Using Buttons at Top of Webpage

 Run "npm start" in the CLI with the below function invocation uncommented in the index.js file:

  populateInProgress(populateClosed);

---> This function will populate the locally running mongoDB instance with the boxScore table and corresponding dummy data
+--> This function will populate the locally running mongoDB instance with the boxScore table and corresponding dummy data --> Use the click-able buttons at the top of the page to simulate real-time changes in the box score widget

-# Clearing Database, re-inserting data
+# Clearing Database, Re-Inserting Data

 If the need to clear the DB and re-insert the data arises, do the following tasks:

   1) comment out "populateInProgress(populateClosed)"
-  2) uncomment and run the below comamand (ust above the "populateInProgress(populateClosed)" invocation in index.js)
+  2) uncomment and run the below comamand (just above the "populateInProgress(populateClosed)" invocation in index.js)

-# For further development
+# For Further Development

 In order to leverage nodemon for more efficient development, do the following tasks:

-  1) make sure to comment out ALL data insertion invocations in index.js --> due to inherent nodemon process restarts that will result from repeated babel transpilations, commenting out the data         insetion invocations prevents attempts to re-insert duplicate data into the local mongoDB instance
+  1) make sure to comment out ALL data insertion invocations in index.js --> due to inherent nodemon process restarts that will result from repeated babel transpilations, commenting out the data         insertion invocations prevents attempts to re-insert duplicate data into the local mongoDB instance
   2) run "npm run start-dev"